 This is always a very tough cultural norm to address.
 I certainly feel anyone should know not to come up to touch a perfect stranger to touch them in any way without permission.
 In some cultures, this is acceptable behavior, or in the case of my blonde hair, some Asians I have met have never seen blonde hair before, so they wanted to touch it and see if it felt like their hair.

-The best thing you can do is to learn to politely tell them to stop it without getting too upset or getting too angry.
-In most circumstances, I have found they may not really understand this is not something we do to each other in the west.
+The best thing you can do is learn to politely tell them to stop it without getting too upset or getting too angry.
+In most circumstances, I have found they may not understand this is not something we do to each other in the west.

-Shopping in many parts of Asia can be really daunting.
-You can go into a store, and the clerks may look at you and immediately say, “Oh, we don’t have your size; you too big.”
+Shopping in many parts of Asia can be daunting.
+You can go into a store, and the clerks may look at you and immediately say, “Oh, we don’t have your size; you’re too big.”
 And then they start to laugh at you.
 This can even happen in stores that serve westerners regularly.

 I have found this to be a total lack of decorum, especially in the stores that cater to westerners.
 The sales staff in those stores should be better trained and understand that you do not say things like this to a customer.